Carburetor/log/README.md

 ###### Special Tags

 - `_untagged` includes any message without tags
-- `_all` includes all messages with at least one tag
+- `_all` includes all messages, tagged and untagged.
+Must be used alone

 ###### Modifiers